Our Favorite Hotels in San Sebastian

 The city center spans the neighboring districts of the Parte Vieja and the Área Romántica.
 The vast majority of tourists stay in one of these two areas, and walking anywhere within these two neighborhoods won’t take much more than ten minutes.
+These are definitely the areas to stay in if you’re visiting without a car.
 The Parte Vieja is the best place for sightseeing and bar-hopping to sample the amazing pintxo (pin-cho) culture.
 While you can find bars serving these varied and rich Basque tapas all over the city, there are so many eating and drinking establishments packed into the tiny streets in the Parte Vieja that it is undoubtedly the best place to start.
 It is also this part of the city where you’ll find some of the city’s most popular attractions: La Bretxa (breh-cha) food market, the harbor with its world-class aquarium, the stunning Plaza de la Constitución (where many of the city’s festivals are held), the San Telmo Museum, historic churches, and Mount Urgull with its hilltop castle-museum.

 The wide Boulevard Zumardia separates the Parte Vieja from the Área Romántica, renowned for its elegant Belle Époque architecture.
 This area generally houses some of the most important civic buildings and public spaces – not to mention the best shopping.
 Wandering the streets bounded by the Boulevard and La Concha beach in the north, Easo street in the west, the river in the east, and Plaza Easo in the south will give you a great taste for the unified aesthetic that is unique to this area.
 You can imagine yourself in the company of Mata Hari and Queen Maria Cristina herself when this part of town was brand new in the late 1800s.
 Other great examples of the architecture include the ornate Maria Cristina bridge, the Catedral del Buen Pastor, Plaza de Gipuzkoa, and the Casa Consistorial (city hall) in the Alderdi Eder Park.